Vioancer/Scrapping-ChatBot-HF/README.md

 - **`check_data.py`**: Checks and prints information from `data.pkl`, ensuring that the loaded data structure is as expected.

-### Usage

-1. Run `web_scrape.py` to scrape the content of a specified website (e.g., https://botpenguin.com/) and store it in `data.pkl`.

-2. Run `model.py` to interact with the Hugging Face API using the extracted data.
-The chatbot answers predefined questions about the website.

-3. Optionally, run `api.py` to interact directly with the Hugging Face API, providing a custom question and context.

-4. Use `check_data.py` to verify the content and structure of the stored data in `data.pkl`.

 ### Setup

 1. Install required packages listed in `requirements.txt`: